 Locally, primary gold mineralisation is hosted by a shallow, east-dipping quartz dolerite unit.
 This unit is bounded by high-MgO basalt to the west and low-MgO ultramafic to the east.
-The so-called, higher-grade, Sapphire shear zone strikes between WNW-ESE and WSW-ENE, and dips at approximately 15° - 35°, hosting the bulk of the gold mineralisation at Lady Ada, in association with a number of flatter lying shears.
+The so-called, higher-grade, Sapphire shear zone strikes WSW-ENE, and dips to the SE at approximately 25° - 35° and hosts the bulk of the gold mineralisation at Lady Ada, in association with a number of flatter lying shears.

-These flatter lying shears are more prevalent at the Lady Magdalene deposit, about 1km to the north of Lady Ada and produces multiple lodes over numerous ore mineralised domains.
+These flatter lying shears are more prevalent at Lady Magdalene, about 1km to the north of Lady Ada and produce multiple lodes over numerous ore mineralised domains.

 Gold mineralisation is associated with vein quartz within moderately to strongly foliated dolerite.
 Pervasive ore related calc-silicate alteration consists of diopside-biotite-quartz +/- arsenopyrite +/- pyrite.
-The Sapphire shear is generally less than 3m thick vertically; however, at shear intersections, mineralisation widths may be up to 20 metres (vertically).
+The Sapphire shear is generally less than 3m thick vertically; however, at shear intersections, mineralisation widths may be up to 20 meters (vertically).